 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Casto are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Casto include: Caston, Catestune, Casteyn, Cateston, Coston, Caustun, Castine, Castin, Castoun and many more.

 This web page shows only a small excerpt of our Casto research.
 Another 392 words(28 lines of text) covering the years 1086, 1200, 1273, 1327, 1349, 1369, 1415, 1500, 1604, 1790, and 1796 are included under the topic Early Casto History in all our PDF Extended History products.

 Another 37 words(3 lines of text) are included under the topic Early Casto Notables in all our PDF Extended History products.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Casto or a variant listed above:

-Casto Settlers in the United States in the 19th Century
+Casto Settlers in United States in the 19th Century

-Casto Settlers in the United States in the 20th Century
+Casto Settlers in United States in the 20th Century

 houseofnames.com is an internet property owned by Swyrich Corporation.